Admitting now

 Evidence-based methods for heroin treatment

-Opioid dependency treatment has the strongest evidence base in addiction medicine.
+Opioid dependency treatment has the strongest evidence base in addiction counselling and rehabilitation.
 We apply the methods with established outcome research.

 • 01